aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - only according to Japanese laws and regulations (not including laws of foreign countries)
   - Japanese company without company status, is not a 3rd party located outside of Japan
 - 26: Handling of personal data fransferred from the EU and UK
-  - Court, incuding the specified purpose of use
+  - Court, including the specified purpose of use
 - 27: Create records when providing data to 3rd parties
   - confirmed by the phone or orally is permitted
   - oprator is required when proveide to 3rd party located outside of Japan